 He does so in a book that is literally beguiling—a, yes, conversational read that meanders into surprising byways while keeping a reader as engaged as any good talk.
 (Did you know Cézanne’s work anticipated later discoveries about visual neurology?)
 He discusses the faux pas of blatant name-dropping, then charms readers into accepting that his way of doing just that is the right, courteous way.
-As a literary insider’s insider—26 years at The New Yorker, a stint as executive editor at publisher Random House, three books of his own—Menaker has a lot of names to drop.
+As a literary insider’s insider—26 years at The New Yorker, a stint as executive editor at publisher Random House, four books of his own—Menaker has a lot of names to drop.

 And a lot of mischievous twists, too.
 Consider how, in his introduction, Menaker sells Chapter Six, on the conversational differences between men and women: it will, he swears, “rip your head off with its insight, drama, vampires, political skulduggery, and wet T-shirt-vs.-Chippendale’s photo essay.”
 Not quite.
 Menaker’s gender differences are mild (if funny and true enough): women in restaurants often wish they had ordered what someone else did, while men will choke down crab cakes slathered with “purée of ibuprofen” before admitting to such an error; and women’s constant repetition both drives men insane and leads them to miss the clarifications embedded in those repetitions, the sort of detail that might save them from “buying a ticket to Guinea rather than Guyana.”